byCedric/expo-expo/docs/pages/versions/v38.0.0/react-native/animated.md

 });
 ```

-> Don't modify the animated value directly.
-You can use the [`useRef` Hook](https://reactjs.org/docs/hooks-reference.html#useref) to return a mutable ref object.
-This ref object's `current` property is initialized as the given argument and persists throughout the component lifecycle.

-Refer to the [Animations](../animations/#animated-api) guide to see additional examples of `Animated` in action.
+Refer to the [Animations](https://reactnative.dev/docs/animations#animated-api) guide to see additional examples of `Animated` in action.

 ## Overview